timewave-computer/valence-ui-monorepo/apps/valence-app/README.md

   - `nuqs` for persisted page state (url params)
   - `useState` is default whenever possible (keep it simple until you need something more complex)
   - `jotai` for globals, when useState no longer 'ergonomic'
-  - `zustand` for 'state machines'.
-Use when necessary for more complex state manipulation or modifiyng data outside of react
+  - `zustand` can be used for 'state machines'.
+Use when necessary for more complex state manipulation or modifiyng data outside of react.
+Currently its not needed / not used.

 ## Preview Env & Feature Flags